Amazon.com, Inc. (AMZN) Q1 2020 Results - Earnings Call Transcript

 Before we move on to the Q&A, I'd like to lead off with a few comments.
 What we've all seen transpire in the past two months has been gut-wrenching and unprecedented.
 But it has also been a time of heroic action by healthcare workers, government officials, police and emergency personnel and all essential workers in our communities.

 This includes frontline Amazonians, including our Whole Foods team and our partners around the world.
 They've provided a lifeline of groceries and other critical supplies to the doorsteps of all of us at this critical time.
-I'd like to give you some insight into what we have seen in Amazon and how we are responding to this crisis.
+I'd like to give you some insight into what we have seen at Amazon and how we are responding to this crisis.

 Beginning in early March, we experienced a major surge in customer demand.
 Particularly for household staples and other essential products, across categories such as health, and personal care, groceries and even home office supplies.
-At the same time it's a lower demand for discretionary items such as apparel, shoes, and wireless products.
+At the same time we saw lower demand for discretionary items such as apparel, shoes, and wireless products.
 This large demand spike created major challenges in our operations network.

 And with our seller community and our suppliers, what we generally have experienced getting ready for spikes in demand for known events, like the holiday season and Prime Day, we also generally spend months ramping up for these periods.

-The COVID crisis led for no such preparation.
+The COVID crisis allowed for no such preparation.
 We took quick action to react to the higher order levels, while continuing to provide for the safety of our workforce.
 We established rigorous safety and cleaning protocols, including maintaining six foot social distancing, procuring 100 million masks, tens of millions of gloves and wipes and other cleaning supplies.

 We began requiring temperature checks across our operations network.
 In our Whole Foods stores, we added plexiglass barriers between cashiers and customers, and reserve special hours for senior customers to shop.
 We temporarily raised wages and overtime premiums, we funded a new Amazon relief fund, and we allowed employees to take unpaid time off at their discretion.
 To deal with the unprecedented demand, we hired an additional 175,000 new employees, many of whom were displaced from other jobs in the economy.